- Site Analysis

 Insulation performance is measured in R-values, which quantify the thermal resistance of a building material, or any part of a building such as the roof, wall, or floor.

 Commercially available insulation materials are labelled with R-values.
 However, the R-value of any part of the building depends not only on the insulation but also on the thermal performance of other elements such as the framing and cladding.
+The thermal performance of a whole building element such as a wall or floor is described as a “construction R-value.”

 High density materials such as concrete, brick or stone provide excellent thermal mass but have low R-values and so are poor insulators.
 Thin metals such as profiled steel claddings and fibre-cement sheets also have low R-values and are therefore also poor insulators.